leonstel/leonstel.github.io/first.md

 }
 ```

 Then check if the leaf has children if so render those.
-Because of the bound this.childrenRef it will
+Because of the binding of this.childrenRef it will
 be redrawn by a change ... yeah I have said it too many times that it gets annoying.
 The recursion happens
 when the childRef leaf is being put into the dom it will then trigger itself again with the same logic.
 The base
 case of the recursion is if the leaf does not have any children.
 No children means that is outputs no <custom-leafs>